 Linking 15 California Mountain Communities Through Trails

-A key component to the Connected Communities Trails Master Plan is the proposed “Lost Sierra Route”, which traverses 300 miles over breathtaking topography, jagged peaks and high alpine meadows similar to the Pacific Crest Trail (PCT) and the John Muir Trail (JMT).
+A key component to the Connected Communities Trails Master Plan is the proposed “Lost Sierra Route”, which traverses over breathtaking topography, jagged peaks and high alpine meadows similar to the Pacific Crest Trail (PCT) and the John Muir Trail (JMT).
 But unlike the PCT and JMT, this new trans-Sierra Nevada and Cascade Range route allows for all dirt trail travelers including hikers, mountain bikers, moto riders, equestrians, trail runners, hunters, fishermen, wildlife, grandmothers and babies in backpacks.
 The Lost Sierra Route will be a trail for all to use that will link mountain communities together for recreational adventure and economic sustainability.

 Connected Communities will provide a repeatable process through project documentation and storyboarding for how communities across the nation can partner with land managers and local government agencies to develop and maintain recreational and economic resources on public lands.